 The way the URA works in practice If people so wish, the local currency URA will eventually become a national currency.
 In practice it means that the URA will pass through different phases of implementation, so it can develop into a fully established currency.

-First Phase In the first phase, the euro’s received will be exchanged without any charge on a 1 to 1 basis for URA’s.
-These URA’s can be used in the closed cooperative circuit.
-The euro’s received will be invested in, among other things, raw materials, natural energy sources, fair and just entrepreneurship and people.
-At that point a underlying value is created (coverage) for the URA’s.
-All of the circulating URA’s in the circuit are therefore covered by an underlying value which, in the end, is related to Hours of Labour (in Dutch Uren ARbeid).
-The entire system of URA’s is interest-free.
+First Phase In the first phase, the euros received will be exchanged without any charge on a one to one basis for URAs.
+These URAs can be used in the closed cooperative circuit.
+The euros received will be invested in, among other things, raw materials, natural energy sources, fair and just entrepreneurship and people.
+At that point a underlying value is created (coverage) for the URAs.
+All of the circulating URAs in the circuit are therefore covered by an underlying value which, in the end, is related to Hours of Labour (in Dutch URen Arbeid).
+The entire system of URAs is interest-free.

 People find value in things that command mutual trust.
 This is why we choose to give the URA this underlying value.
 People will always have a use for these underlying values.
 And they are interest-free.
 The sun is the sun and cotton is cotton.
 This is also why we use the term “fixed value” with respect to the URA.
 If, in the future, more than 1 euro is needed to obtain 1 URA, then this will be caused by the effects of inflation and interest on the euro.
 More info.

 The members of the closed cooperative circuit will exchange their products and services directly, or otherwise via a business directory, Marketplace and purchasing collective.
-Through a central administration system all URA’s will be credited and debited.
+Through a central administration system all URAs will be credited and debited.
 Members can also offer the supply and demand of their products outside the closed circuit.
-When making a purchase outside of the circuit, URA’s can be exchanged for euro’s.
-In this case the cost of exchange is 1%.
-For amounts of 250 euro upwards, the exchange period is comparable with purchasing on invoice, 1 to 4 weeks.
-This is the time needed to exchange the underlying value of the URA into euro’s again.
+This gives the URA extra publicity and the members generate more turnover.

-Second phase As the turnover from euro’s to URA’s increases, so will the collective investment programmes in the underlying valuables grow.
+Second phase As the turnover from euros to URAs increases, so will the collective investment programmes of the underlying valuables grow.
 The basket of investments in raw materials, natural energy sources, just and fair entrepreneurship and people not only has a stable value, but will also produce returns.
 For the URA that is phase 2.
 The value of the URA will rise against the euro.
-At that point the 1 to 1 exchange rate between euro’s and URA will be let loose.
+At that point the one to one exchange rate between euros and URA will be released.
 From that point onwards there will be “real time” exchange rates calculated, on the grounds of the basket of underlying value against the euro.
 The advantages are:

-Third phase As soon as the euro falls into hyperinflation, or a total crash, (almost) nobody will want to exchange their URA’s for euro’s.
-At that point the URA will be fully independent of the euro and we will enter phase 3.
-Money creation can take place on the basis of production (hours of labour) instead of (currently) as debt.
-This can take place within a national cooperative, that operates under the complete control and management of society itself.
+Third phase The moment the euro falls into hyperinflation, or a total crash, the URA will be fully independent of the euro and we will enter phase 3.
+Money creation can then take place on the basis of production (hours of labour) instead of (currently) debt.
+This can take place within a national cooperative, which operates under full control and management of society itself.
 More info.